Decision Structures | Evaluating Expressions | Loops | Review | Resources

 Directions: Create a program that takes as input an employee's salary and a rating of the employee's performance and computes the raise for the employee.
 The performance rating here is being entered as a String-the three possible ratings are "Outstanding", "Acceptable", and "Poor".
-An employee who is rated excellent will receive a 9.9% raise, one rated good will receive a 6% raise, and one rated poor will receive a 1.4% raise.
+An employee who is rated Outstandng will receive a 9.9% raise, one rated Acceptable will receive a 6% raise, and one rated Poor will receive a 1.4% raise.

 Download the Raise lab for the full instructions and the Raise source file.
 Follow your teacher's instructions for submitting the code and a screenshot from the BlueJ terminal window.

 Short circuit evaluation means that the second condition is not necessarily checked if the result from the first condition is enough to tell if the result is true or false.
 Both && (and) and || (or) use short circuit evaluation.
 In a complex conditional with a logical && both conditions must be true, so if the first is false, then it is not necessary to evaluate the second.
 If the complex conditional uses a logical || and the first condition is true, then the second condition will not be executed, since only one of the conditions is required to be true and the first condition satisfied the requirement.

 On the AP Computer Science Exam, you must be able to evaluate complex compound conditionals.
 DeMorgan's Law can help you decipher ones that fit certain criteria.
 An easy way to remember how to apply DeMorgan's Law is to think of the distributive property from algebra, but with a twist.
 Distribute the ! operator to both the conditionals and also change the logical operator to its opposite.
 For example, the opposite of && is ||.